renoust/talipot/doc/user/tutorial_intermediate.rst

 Bonus: A Beautiful 2D Representation
 ------------------------------------

-Here is another way we might want to represent the Tulip directory, using some of the tools seen above, and others.
-We leave the reproduction of this view as an exercice for the reader curious to explore more of the possibilities offered by Tulip.
+Here is another way we might want to represent the Talipot directory, using some of the tools seen above, and others.
+We leave the reproduction of this view as an exercice for the reader curious to explore more of the possibilities offered by Talipot.

 |